 Step Five: If Daniel asks again, simply say, “Asked and Answered.”
 (No other words are necessary!)
 Once this technique has been established, these are the only words you should need to say to address nagging questions.

-Make “Asked and Answered” a joint effort with your spouse, and consider including any family or friends who may be getting the third degree from your child.
+Make “Asked and Answered” a joint effort with your spouse, and consider including any family or friends who may have to deal with child nagging and negotiating from your child.
 When Daniel and Emma realize that they won’t get a “yes,” even after they’ve asked twelve times, they’ll get the hint and retire this tactic.

 Speech and Language Pathologist, Stacy Pulley reports this technique works well for children with communication challenges, particularly those with Autism.
 She suggests bringing a notebook or a chalk/dry erase board into the mix and writing down a question once they’ve asked it more than once, keeping in mind their reading level.
 Or, draw a picture.
 Then, when your child asks again, point to the board or notebook to remind them that they’ve asked, and you’ve answered.
 Be sure to use as few words as possible and stay consistent in your language to help them understand the connection as they learn to listen to and respect your answers.

-Adding this tool to your parenting toolbox is a positive step toward ending the nagging questions that can wear on even the most resolute of parents.
+Adding this tool to your parenting toolbox is a positive step toward ending the child nagging and negotiating that can wear on even the most resolute of parents.
 Then, be sure to follow through and stay consistent – and before you know it, 20 questions will be a fun game once again, and no longer a negotiation tactic!

 So, how can we help you?

 FREE Quick Start Guide

 Click here to learn one of the most effective tools from our Tool Box.
 More cooperation and less complaining, fussing, whining and negotiating--fast!